taed2-2425q1-gced-upc/TAED2_Amazon_Review_Classifiers/README.md

 │
 ├── setup.cfg          <- Configuration file for flake8
 │
-└── taed2_amazon_review_classifiers   <- Source code for use in this project.
+└── src   <- Source code for use in this project.
     │
     ├── __init__.py             <- Makes taed2_amazon_review_classifiers a Python module
     │
     ├── config.py               <- Store useful variables and configuration
     │
-    ├── dataset.py              <- Scripts to download or generate data
-    │
-    ├── features.py             <- Code to create features for modeling
-    │
     ├── modeling
     │   ├── __init__.py
     │   ├── predict.py          <- Code to run model inference with trained models
+    │   ├── evaluate.py         <- Code to evaluate the performance of model against unseen data │   ├── preprocess.py       <- Code to preprocess the data
-    │   └── train.py            <- Code to train models
+    │   ├── split.py            <- Code to split a dataset into train and test data │   └── train.py            <- Code to train models
     │
     └── plots.py                <- Code to create visualizations